 In connection with this offering, the representatives, on behalf of the underwriters, may purchase and sell Series A Preferred Units in the open market.
 These transactions may include short sales, syndicate covering transactions and stabilizing transactions.
 Short sales involve syndicate sales of Series A Preferred Units in excess of the number of Series A Preferred Units to be purchased by the underwriters in this offering, which creates a syndicate short position.
 "Covered" short sales are sales of Series A Preferred Units made in an amount up to the number of Series A Preferred Units represented by the underwriters' option to purchase additional Series A Preferred Units.
-In determining the source of Series A Preferred Units to close out the covered syndicate short position, the underwriters will consider, among other things, the price of Series A Preferred Units available for purchase in the open market as compared to the price at which they may purchase units through the option to purchase additional Series A Preferred Units in the open market after the distribution has been completed or the exercise of the option to purchase additional Series A Preferred Units.
+In determining the source of Series A Preferred Units to close out the covered syndicate short position, the underwriters will consider, among other things, the price of Series A Preferred Units.
+Transactions to close out the covered syndicate short position involve either purchases of the Series A Preferred Units in the open market after the distribution has been completed or the exercise of the option to purchase additional Series A Preferred Units.
 The underwriters may also make "naked" short sales of Series A Preferred Units in excess of the option to purchase additional Series A Preferred Units.
 The underwriters must close out any naked short position by purchasing Series A Preferred Units in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Series A Preferred Units in the open market after pricing that could adversely affect investors who purchase in this offering.
 Stabilizing transactions consist of bids for or purchases of Series A Preferred Units in the open market while this offering is in progress.